google/wuffs/doc/spec/rac-spec.md

 contains a hierarchical index of those chunks.

-RAC is a container format, and while it supports common compression codecs like Zlib, Brotli and Zstandard, it is not tied to any particular compression codec.
+RAC is a container format, and while it supports common compression codecs like Zlib, Brotli, LZ4 and Zstandard, it is not tied to any particular compression codec.

 Non-goals for version 1 include: